 |

-Magic: The Gathering The Lord of the Rings: Tales from... * |
+Magic: The Gathering The Lord of The Rings: Tales of Middle-Earth...* |

 ||